ZoneMinder/zoneminder/README.txt

 immediately  but some of the daemons will still be  using  the old values and this can lead to data inconsistency or loss.

-One  of  the options you may notice in the 'System' tab allows you  to specify the default language for your installation  of ZoneMinder.
+One  of  the options you may notice in the `System' tab allows you  to specify the default language for your installation  of ZoneMinder.
 Versions  1.17.0  and  later  support   multiple languages  but  rely on users to assist in  creating  language